arshad115/arshad115.github.io/_posts/2018-03-05-duolingo-lost-streak-repair-hack.md

 ---
 category: Hacks
-tags: Duolingo LanguageLearning
+tags: Duolingo Languagelearning
 header:
   image: /assets/images/duolingo.png
   teaser: /assets/images/duolingo_teaser.png
 ---

 You had a streak of 100 days or even more and you just lost it!
 Shit happens!
 I understand your sadness of losing a streak.
-It also happened to me, once I lost a streak of 83 days and Duolingo ask you for money to repair it.
+It also happened to me, once I lost a streak of 83 days and then to make matters even worse, Duolingo asks you for money to repair it.

 ![Streak lost]({{ "/assets/images/posts/lost.png" | absolute_url }})

 I love Duolingo and I love learning a new language.
 I woudn't have any problem with it if the money was insignificant (3.49€ is a lot for a student :D) .
 It's not just the money, when you lose a streak, you also lose the motivation to continue learning the language on Duolingo.
-If there was an another option to pay with lingots, I would of course pay with them.
+If there was an another option to pay with like, lingots, I would of course pay with them.
 Or may be if they had an option to repair your streak by watching a video ad.
 But, unfortunately, there is no such option.

 Recently, I started my language learning again after a long time and lost my streak by just 20 minutes.
 Then, I decided to think of ways how you could repair a streak, of course without hacking Duolingo's server.
 Shortly, I had my eureka moment and decided to test my hypothesis.